 Other Need-To-Have Plugins

-While we do have all the basics of WooCommerce setup with our WordPress site, there are still a few things you’re likely to want to add.
-You don’t need these plugins, but they’re going to help you maximize your store.
+While we do have all the basics of WooCommerce setup with our WordPress site, there are still a few things you’re likely to want to add, such as ecommerce analytics.

-First up is Google Analytics for WooCommerce.
-You should be running Google Analytics on your site already so that you can tell how your content resonates with your customers.
-This plugin helps connect Google Analytics with your WooCommerce store so that you get eCommerce metrics in Google Analytics.
+Consider using Google Analytics for WooCommerce.
+You should be running ecommerce Google Analytics on your site already so that you can tell how your content resonates with your customers.
+This plugin helps connect Google Analytics with your WooCommerce store so that you get ecommerce metrics in Google Analytics.
 While you may not do much with it to start, long-term this data can help you understand where problems are in your store.

 It’s important to communicate with your customers, but it can be hard.
 By installing Follow Ups, you can automate this process.
 For our ebook above, you can send purchasers an email 15 days after they purchase the book to ask them if they’ve enjoyed reading it.
 You can follow up again in 20 days and ask them to leave a review on your product.